Beckham, Fuller among 9 Rams to COVID-19 reserve list

-“I am very surprised, because you feel like you’re behind it when everybody is vaccinated and you’re moving in the right direction,” an obviously frustrated Rams coach Sean McVay said.
+“I am very surprised, because you feel like you’re behind it when everybody is vaccinated and you’re moving in the right direction,” McVay said Tuesday before the latest round of moves had been announced.
 “Without a doubt, we have never experienced anything of this magnitude as it relates to COVID.
 This is definitely something that’s been eye-opening.”

 More AP NFL: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL